JosselinTD/ImkiTest/README.md

 - Set maximum distance between rooms : +1 point for each case between rooms when placing them
 - Connect two rooms : +5 points for achieving a path between two rooms not already connected
 - Random path between rooms : +0 points for breaking a wall

-## Technical needs

-- A reward function
-- A curate action function
-- A map representation
-- A Q-Function : (state, action) -> value based on a (state, action) -> value list with value = 0 when no info

 ### Map representation